bigchaindb/bigchaindb/docs/contributing/source/ways-can-contribute/write-code.rst

 -----------------

 You are awesome.
-We will send swag if you let us.
-Do you want a job?
-Apply!
-Berlin is great.
-Meet the pandas.
-Say hi to Angela Merkel.
-Walk along the Unter den Linden.
-See where Einstein and Planck taught university.
-Contemplate the speed of light on the actual Potsdamer Platz platform.

-See the former location of the telescope that first revealed the planet Neptune to human eyes.
-(The telescope is now in Munich.)
-Fresh spargel in the spring!
-Fresh kurbis in the fall!
-Rain all winter.
-The weather is perfect.
-You will love it.

-`Unsplash photos of Berlin <https://unsplash.com/search/photos/berlin>`_
+Do you want a job? `Apply! <https://github.com/bigchaindb/org/tree/master/jobs>`_ Berlin is great.
+If you got this far, we'd be happy to consider you joining our team.
+Look at these `Unsplash photos of Berlin <https://unsplash.com/search/photos/berlin>`_.
+So nice.